 Stitches, also referred to as sutures, are thin loops of thread that are used to bring together and close the edges of a wound.
-You may find you need stitches following an accident or injury, or after a surgical procedure.
+You may find you need stitches following an accident, an injury, or a surgical procedure.

 As with any type of wound, an infection can develop at or around the stitches.
-Let’s take a look at some of the basics of infected stitches and what to do about them.
-We’ll also discuss how you may be able to prevent an infection in the first place.
+Read on to learn about infected stitches and what to do about them.
+Also, you’ll learn how you may be able to prevent an infection in the first place.

 If your stitches have become infected, you may notice the following symptoms:

-Our skin provides us with a natural barrier to infection.
+Your skin provides you with a natural barrier to infection.
 It’s very hard for germs to enter the body through intact skin.

-This changes when the skin is broken, as the wound provides germs with a direct route to the inside of the body.
-You’re then more prone to developing an infection from germs located naturally on your skin or in the environment.
+When the skin is broken, the wound provides germs with a direct route to the inside of the body.
+You’re then more prone to developing an infection from the germs that are located naturally on your skin or in the environment.

-- the wound wasn’t properly cleaned before giving stitches
+- the wound wasn’t properly cleaned before you were given stitches

-- proper sanitization precautions weren’t taken before a surgical procedure
+- proper sanitization precautions weren’t taken before your surgical procedure

 - the object that caused the wound contained germs